cozy/cozy-setup/README.md

 *Assistance*

-You can either read ou [Trouble Shootings](https://github.com/mycozycloud/cozy-setup/wiki/Trouble-shootings) section or contact us via email contact@cozycloud.cc or join our IRC channel and ask for assistance #cozycloud on freenode.net.
+You can either read our [Trouble Shootings](https://github.com/mycozycloud/cozy-setup/wiki/Trouble-shootings) section or contact us via email contact@cozycloud.cc or join our IRC channel and ask for assistance #cozycloud on freenode.net.